burlachenkok/burtorch/README_4_EXPERIMENTS.md

 # Utils

 * compute.
-Help scripts to make computation for computation with humans in the loop.
+Help scripts make computations with humans in the loop.
 * measure.
-Small binary which measures execution time of process under Windows OS.
+A small binary that measures the execution time of the process under Windows OS.
 * prepare.
 Help scripts to prepare environments for reliable measurements.
 * plotgraph.
-Help script to visualize graph from text description in dot format via invoking dot binary application from Graphviz.
+Helped the script visualize graphs from text descriptions in dot format via invoking a dot binary application from Graphviz.
 * plotenergy.
 Help scripts to prepare visualization for consumed energy.